adamduckett/ducky-wordpress/README.md

     $ cd your-local-wordpress/wp-content/themes

-You can now clone this repository into a new theme directory, setup a fresh instance of Git and install our Gulp dependencies (for Sass).
+You can now do:

     $ git clone https://github.com/adamduckett/ducky-wordpress.git your-theme-folder
     $ cd your-theme-folder
     $ rm -rf .git/
     $ git init
     $ npm install
+    $ gulp

+What we're doing here is cloning Ducky WordPress into the `theme` folder, creating a fresh instance of Git, installing our Gulp dependencies and running our default Gulp task which compiles our Sass and watches for changes.